Zone of the Enders HD Collection

 Zone of the Enders HD Collection is a compilation of remastered ports of Zone of the Enders and Zone of the Enders: The 2nd Runner released for the PlayStation 3 and Xbox 360.
 A PlayStation Vita version was planned, but was cancelled.
 The HD collection also includes a demo for Metal Gear Rising: Revengeance.

 Reception

-The Xbox 360 version of the Zone of the Enders HD Collection received "generally favorable reviews", while the PlayStation 3 version received above-average reviews, according to Metacritic.
+The Xbox 360 version of the Zone of the Enders HD Collection received "generally favorable reviews", while the PlayStation 3 version received "mixed or average reviews", according to Metacritic.